niksoper/practice-guide-dotnet-testing/README.md

 The issue with 3 part naming is two fold - firstly and most importantly, it may not be easy to come up with a name for each part for particular types of tests.

-For example, you may have a unit test that ensures that your type is assignable from a known interface.
+For example, you may have a unit test that ensures that your SUT is assignable from a known interface.
 In this case, coming up with a name for the UnitOfWork part could be difficult.
 It may be that the UnitOfWork name becomes the SUT itself, in which case there's a duplication that the test name already describes something covered by the test fixture name.

 Secondly, you may not be comfortable using underscores within your method names.
 If you're using a refactoring tool such as ReSharper, you'll likely to get a warning about the method name not matching ReSharper's default configuration.